Bayesian Calibrated Click-Through Auction: Preliminaries

 \section{Preliminaries}

-We consider the (arguably more natural) Bayesian version of the \emph{calibrated click-through auction} of \citet{bergemann2021calibrated}, which is directly motivated by advertising auctions.
-At a high level, bidders in this auction are ranked by the products of their \emph{private values} (i.e., the willingness-to-pay per click) and the seller's prediction of \emph{click-through-rate} (\emph{abbr.} CTR). \citet{bergemann2021calibrated} consider a basic setup in which bidders' private values are perfectly known to the seller.
+We consider the (arguably more natural) Bayesian version of the \emph{calibrated click-through auction} of \cite{bergemann2021calibrated}, which is directly motivated by advertising auctions.
+At a high level, bidders in this auction are ranked by the products of their \emph{private values} (i.e., the willingness-to-pay per click) and the seller's prediction of \emph{click-through-rate} (\emph{abbr.} CTR).
+Bergemann et al.~\cite{bergemann2021calibrated} consider a basic setup in which bidders' private values are perfectly known to the seller.
 In this paper, we generalize their problem to the Bayesian setup by assuming that bidders' values are independently drawn from distributions.
 While each bidder knows his own private value, the seller only knows the distributions of bidder values (though our second main result further removes this assumption).
-This generalization is more aligned with the rich literature of Bayesian auction design, starting from the seminal work of \citet{myerson1981optimal}.
-Similar to \citet{bergemann2021calibrated}, we also aim to design a revenue-maximizing auction.
-Different from classic auction design, the seller in a click-through auction has an additional knob to tune, i.e., informing bidders about their CTRs through partial information disclosure (also known as \emph{information design} \citep{kamenica2019bayesian}).
+This generalization is more aligned with the rich literature of Bayesian auction design, starting from the seminal work of \cite{myerson1981optimal}.
+Similar to \cite{bergemann2021calibrated}, we also aim to design a revenue-maximizing auction.
+Different from classic auction design, the seller in a click-through auction has an additional knob to tune, i.e., informing bidders about their CTRs through partial information disclosure (also known as \emph{information design} \cite{kamenica2019bayesian}).
 So the optimal auction requires designs of both \emph{incentives} and \emph{information}.

-In the following, while our main results focus on the two-bidder case, we describe the more general setting with $n$ bidders.
-Assume the private value $v_i$ of bidder (she) $i=1, 2, 3, \dots, n$ is independently drawn from some known distribution $F_i(v_i)$ (with a density function $f_i(v_i)$), over some bounded interval $[a, b]$ with $a, b \in R_{\ge 0} \union \{\infty\}$ and $a < b$.
+We now describe the general auction setting.
+There are $n$ bidders.
+The private value $v_i$ of bidder (she) $i=1, 2, 3, \dots, n$ is independently drawn from some known distribution $F_i(v_i)$ (with a density function $f_i(v_i)$), over some bounded interval $[a, b]$ with $a, b \in R_{\ge 0} \union \{\infty\}$ and $a < b$.
 Note that the density functions $f_1(v_1), f_2(v_2), \dots, f_n(v_n)$ are not necessarily identical.
-As seen, our problem is a natural Bayesian variant of \citet{bergemann2021calibrated}, whose settings can be obtained by allowing $f_i(v_i)$ to be some Dirac $\delta$-function. i.e., a point distribution.
+As seen, our problem is a natural Bayesian variant of \cite{bergemann2021calibrated}, whose settings can be obtained by allowing $f_i(v_i)$ to be some Dirac $\delta$-function. i.e., a point distribution.